Chapter 4. References

 5. Cosmological constant.
 The positive and negative contributions to the vacuum energy density cancel to 120-digit accuracy, but the 121st digit makes our universe possible.

 What then explains the good fortune that lets us exist?
-We can’t call it a lucky accident given a sample of one, unless there are many universes, so multiverse theory is popular because it supports the view that our universe is an accident.
+We can’t call it a lucky accident from a sample of one, unless there are many universes, so multiverse theory is popular because it lets our universe be an accident.
 Yet while the Goldilocks effect is based on evidence, the multiverse is based on no evidence at all:

 “The multiverse has only ever existed, so far as we know, in the mind of man.
 Its most promising research programs, string theory and early rapid cosmic inflation theory, have bounced along on enthusiasm alone, prompting ever more arcane speculations for which there may never be any possibility of evidence.”
 (O’Leary, 2017).